jasLogic/bare-metal-arm/README.md

 Bus Pirate v3.

 **TODO**
-  * How to install arm-none-eabi toolchain
-  * Installing OpenOCD
+  * Installing OpenOCD from source
   * Using the Standard Library (in progress)

 ## Online sources